-To date, identifying electrical generator hydrogen system leaks utilizing helium as a tracer gas, coupled with inspection experience, has proven to be the most cost effective method.
+To date, identifying electrical generator hydrogen system leaks utilizing helium as a tracer gas, coupled with inspection experience, has proven to be the most cost-effective method.
+The carburetor float can become permanently stuck in the open position, which allows gas to flow up through the air filter and out of the mower.
+This is usually a sign of dirty fuel.
+To check generator gas leak issues we are here for the inspection and cleaning that can help resolve this problem.
 One or two 219 – 291 cubic foot bottles of helium are introduced to the hydrogen system and the pressure is then increased to the generators operating pressure using additional hydrogen or dry air.

-Most leaks can be repaired immediately while the inspection crew remains on-site to insure the repairs have actually reduced the leakage.
+Most generator leak can be repaired immediately while the inspection crew remains on-site to ensure the repairs have actually reduced the leakage and provided proper generator safety.
 In some instances, the system must be relieved of the pressure so repairs can be made.
 In these situations, the inspection crew can remain on-site during the de-pressurization, repair, and re-pressurization of the machine to confirm repairs.
-In lengthy repair evolutions, the crew can also be released and then re-assigned after the repairs to insure the systems integrity was achieved.
+In lengthy repair evolutions, the crew can also be released and then re-assigned after the repairs to ensure the integrity of the system was achieved.

 American Efficiency Services has the proven techniques and professional experience to identify the sources of generator leak within the hydrogen system within one 8 to 12 hour shift on average.

 At the end of the generator inspection that we conduct we provide all results, retest results, and repair recommendations.
 These findings will be discussed with plant personnel to determine solutions for 100% generator safety repairs.
 We photograph leaks, tag leaks, and file a draft report.